SOlaCoder005/coca-women-wellness/README.md

     Another unresolved bug on the CWW site is the positioning of the text when displayed on a vertical tablet screen.
 On a vertical mobile screen, the text elements stack on top of each other in a column.
 This aligns with how the site is intended to respond to smaller screen sizes.
 However, when the site is displayed on a tablet screen that is rotated vertically the text elements do not stack on top of each other.
 Rather, the elements reduce in size proportionally to fit on the screen.

+#### **6.3.3 Website Performance Audit: Mobile Devices**

+- **Issue:**

+    Although the CWW site has passed the validator and accessibility tests, when accessed on mobile devices, some pages have been shown to have lower performance ratings, according to the [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) development tool audit.

+    A primary factor contributing to this performance on mobiles is the quantity and size of the images.
+This result is prevalent after reducing the resolution (dpi) values and size (px) of the images.

 ## Section 10: References

 Several resources have been referred to throughout the development of the Coca Women Website.
 A list has been provided, [here](/docs/data-docs/refs.md).